aztekinetix/photobook/PhotoBook/ReadMe.txt

 PM>Enable-Migrations -ContextTypeName PhotoBook.Models.ApplicationDbContext  -MigrationsDirectory "Migrations\IdentityContext"
 PM>Add-migration -ConfigurationTypeName ConfigIdentity "Initial2"
-PM> Update-Database -ConfigurationTypeName ConfigIdentity
+PM> Update-Database -ConfigurationTypeName ConfigIdentity Add-migration -ConfigurationTypeName ConfigPhoto "CommentsModified"

 -In the Startup.cs file, I have added a method called CreateRolesAndUsers.
 This will be used to create the Admin role and the initial account to maintain the website.

+- Added LightBox to add effect to the image gallery